-Jeff thought for a moment.
+Joe thought for a moment.
 "You know, maybe we could invite Will next year.
-We could call him up and talk him into leaving sunny Arizona for a couple of days.
+We could call him up and talk him into leaving warm and sunny Arizona for a couple of days.
 If he could stand the Minnesota cold, that is."

 "We could buy him some long underwear to entice him," Tim added

 Both brothers laughed good-naturedly.
 Will had a thing about cold weather, and it wasn't a good thing, either.

 "All we can do is ask," Tim said.
 "Let's do it."

 "I'm all for it," Joe said.